Canterbury healthcare clinic handing out anti-vaccine material

 When contacted by the Herald, the owner of the business confirmed they have been distributing the material.

-When asked why, they said they think people need "more widespread information".
+When asked why, they said they thought people needed "more widespread information".

 "I think it's up to the individual.
 It's about personal freedom, so it's up to them."